Skip to main content

 If you have ever attended a finance or accounting class at university, you may recall the phrase: “cash is king”.
 As it turns out, this is true, and cash, or capital in general, is indeed one of the most important factors in deciding whether a business succeeds or fails.

 Capital is equally critical for expanding a business’s operations.
-Expanding operations requires additional capital, inventory, machinery, employees, property, and office equipment for some businesses.
-For other businesses, expanding operations requires an effective marketing campaign.
+For some businesses, expanding operations requires additional capital, inventory, machinery, employees, property, and office equipment.
+For other companies, expanding operations requires an effective marketing campaign.

-Capital is critical for obtaining the necessary tools required to grow a business.
-Sometimes the window of opportunity available to expand a business is small.
+Capital is critical for obtaining the necessary tools to grow a business.
+Sometimes, the window of opportunity to expand a business is small.
 Therefore, it is imperative that a business is well-capitalised and can take advantage of a great business idea or opportunity.

 Sources of capital